VenneTa/OS_Project4_2/README.md

 In readcount.c, created functionality that using global parameter readcount, returns how many times read system call has been made.
 Using global parameter maybe a bit iffy, but for this small project maybe acceptable now.

-In UPROGS add the makefile alongside the others.
+In UPROGS added the makefile alongside the others.